TwinFlame-Development/horoscopeAPI/README.rst

    :alt: twinflame horoscope api logo
    :align: center

-- Source code helps you build your own API & content
+- Source code helps you build your own API & serve content
 - We offer subscription access to our content using this API

 What is the TwinFlame Horoscope API?
 ==============
 This API provides horoscope information for the given date and zodiac sign.
 It requires a valid token to access the API.
 If the token is invalid or has expired, the API returns an unauthorized response.

-The TwinFlame Horoscope API is for a developer who wants an API that provides horoscope info for sun signs for a recent day.
-The primary use-case of the API is to display daily horoscopes in an application.
+The TwinFlame Horoscope API is for a developer who wants an API that provides horoscope info for zodiac signs for a recent day.
+The primary use-case of the API is to display daily or weekly horoscopes in an application.

 Feel free to contribute on `Github <https://github.com/TwinFlame-Development/horoscopeAPI>`_.